zzzprojects/docs/learnentityframeworkcore.com/pages/saving/execute-sql.md

 If one command fails before `CommitAsync()`, the transaction can be rolled back and the previous commands are not permanently saved.

-For more details, see the Microsoft documentation on [EF Core transactions](https://learn.microsoft.com/en-us/ef/core/saving/transactions).
+For more details about EF Core transaction workflows, see [Transactions](/saving/transactions) and the Microsoft documentation on [EF Core transactions](https://learn.microsoft.com/en-us/ef/core/saving/transactions).

 ## Important Behavior